Many Men Get To a Point In Their Life Where They Say "It's Not Sustainable"

 (C) Gain approval from others

-This includes: keeping the partner or wife happy; meeting the approval and expectations of parents; choosing a career that makes their parents happy; pleasing others; being the “nice guy”; meeting “obligations”; meeting the image of what they “should” or “ought” to be; chasing achievements to validate themselves; living up to others’ expectations; meeting what society “expects” them to be; choosing a career that society has deemed respectful and successful for a man; choosing a job or career that represents their fathers values; completing a parents thwarted career dreams; submitting to family pressure to do something “sensible and let go of that ‘impractical’ dream”; succumbing to their parent's ambitions for them and “not letting them down” or “disappointing them”; making their children or parents “proud” of them; seeking praise for accomplishments; meeting socially defined roles “the breadwinner”; being accepted into prestigious social groups; gaining recognition, attention, respect and acknowledgement from their boss; getting 10,000 followers on Instagram or being accepted, important, liked, admired and of high social status in others and societies eyes.
+This includes: keeping the partner or wife happy; meeting the approval and expectations of parents; choosing a career that makes their parents happy; pleasing others; being the “nice guy”; meeting “obligations”; meeting the image of what they “should” or “ought” to be; chasing achievements to validate themselves; living up to others’ expectations; meeting what society “expects” them to be; choosing a career that society has deemed respectful and successful for a man; choosing a job or career that represents their fathers values; completing a parents thwarted career dreams; submitting to family pressure to do something “sensible and let go of that ‘impractical’ dream”; following in parents footsteps; succumbing to their parent's ambitions for them and “not letting them down” or “disappointing them”; making their children or parents “proud” of them; seeking praise for accomplishments; meeting socially defined roles “the breadwinner”; being accepted into prestigious social groups; gaining recognition, attention, respect and acknowledgement from their boss; getting 10,000 followers on Instagram or being accepted, important, liked, admired and of high social status in others and societies eyes.

 Success